 This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

-Avoid ‘bill shock’ and take control of electricity use with the following solutions.
+Avoid ‘bill shock’ and take control of your energy use with the following solutions.

-10 reasons why an energy bill is high:
+10 reasons why your power bill is so high

 1. Older appliances

-According to the Australian government’s Department of Climate Change, Energy, the Environment and Water, home appliances account for one third of a household’s energy bill.
+According to the Australian Government’s Department of Climate Change, Energy, the Environment and Water, home appliances account for 25% of a household’s energy bill.
 Choosing energy efficient appliances is one of the most effective ways to avoid high electricity bills.

 Solution:

-- When possible, update older appliances by following the Energy Rating Label.
+- When possible, update older or energy-draining appliances by following the Energy Rating label.
 The more stars, the more energy efficient the appliance is.

 - Use the following formula to calculate an estimated running cost for the appliance: